Quinnduong/Global-Youtube-Statistics-Analysis/README.md

 Visualizations: Comprehensive visualizations were used to present data trends clearly

-Insights:
-Identified the most engaging content types.

-Showed the regional differences in content preferences and how they influence global trends.

-Provided recommendations for content creators to improve their reach and engagement based on the analysis.
+Insights: Provided recommendations for content creators to improve their reach and engagement based on the analysis:

 1. What are top 10 Youtubers who have the highest amount of views?
    <img width="902" alt="Screenshot 2024-09-15 at 12 28 07 PM" src="https://github.com/user-attachments/assets/e25518d9-14bc-4363-b110-ee5451a073fa">